fortellerq/notes/proxmox/README.md

 In layman's terms, this means the motherboard can allow some important hardware components (such as each PCI/PCIe slot) to be individually isolated and passed through to a Proxmox virtual machine.
 Without proper IOMMU groupings, hardware passthrough might be extremely painful or even impossible.

 This is why if you want a machine to run Proxmox or any other type 1 hypervisor with hardware pass-through, you should build a machine around that requirement.
-I believe that server motherboards will more likely satisfy this requirement, consumer motherboards will likely be hit or miss.
+I believe that server and workstation motherboards will more likely satisfy this requirement, consumer motherboards will likely be hit or miss.

 For the CPU, it is not as important as long as it is x86, as it can be virtualised or emulated by KVM/Proxmox with decent speeds.
 Since retro OSes don't consume much CPU cycles, we should get decent speeds regardless.
 Not sure how this would work on an ARM based system as I have not tried.

-My modern machine has decent IOMMU groupings but not great.
+My previous modern machine has decent IOMMU groupings but not great.
 It has 3 long PCIe slots, 2 of which are separately grouped, which means I can pass through 2 GPUs to 2 different VMs.
 It has 3 PCIe x1 slots, but 2 out of 3 are disabled if one of the long PCIe slots mentioned above is occupied.
 This means I can have 1 main GPU for modern games, 1 retro GPU for XP/Vista, and 1 PCIe x1 slot for a sound card or whichever PCIe device (Note that my Sound Blaster XFi doesn't work on XP VMs for some strange reason).

+I have upgraded to a workstation motherboard on the X99 platform, which was very expensive when it first came out but has since come down to a very reasonable price.
+It has 7 full-size PCIe x16 slots sharing 32 lanes to the CPU, and it supports PCIe bifurcation.
+Most importantly, it has superb IOMMU groupings, pretty much everything is in its own group.

 #### GPU
 Next, the GPU needs to support the OS.
 This means we need a GPU from the era that has drivers for the specific OS we need.
 For example: